djsensei/ZK/README.md

 	alter the numbers in this file.
 ZKGame.py
 	A simple script that ties it all together.
 Run this script to play the game!
-ZKTester.py
+ZKBot.py
-	This script exists to test individual functions without having to play through an entire game.
+	Instructs the bot to play tons of games and report the results.
 ========== /Files ==========

 ========== Global Variables ==========
-All global variables are imported by ZKClasses from ZKCards and ZKSettings.
+All global variables are imported by ZKEngine from ZKCards and ZKSettings.

 Card Variables (dictionaries which contain all information about a given card):
 	ingdata    = ingredients